-“I know all of this sounds counterintuitive, but you have to put yourselves back in the early 1960s,” said Ms. Parker referring to Chapter 4 of book entitled ‘The Econ of Cold War Space’.
+“I know all of this sounds counterintuitive, but you have to put yourselves back in the early 1960s,” said Ms. Parker referring to Chapter 4 of a book entitled ‘The Econ of Cold War Space.’
 “It seems pretty clear back in 1960 that the United States had no idea what they were doing.
 Complicating matters, President Kennedy had just announced plans to go to the moon.
-So their first plan was to just fake the missions.
+So their first plan was just to fake the missions.
 But it wasn’t that simple.”

 In her book, Ms. Parker claims that NASA couldn’t figure out how to fake the most costly part of the mission: the Saturn rockets.

 “If you’re going to fake a mission to the moon,” continued Ms. Parker, “the first thing people are going to ask is, ‘how did you get there?’
-So, they needed to build an expensive and really big rocket.”
+So, they needed to build an expensive and massive rocket.”

-It simply cheaper to actually go to the moon and use fake footage filmed back on Earth.
+It was simply cheaper to go to the moon and use fake footage filmed back on Earth.

 Enter Film Director Stanley Kubrick